EmilSukiennik/the_orb/README.md

 The Orb

-A simple CSS project which utilizes interesting random effect of very fast clockwise animation.
+A simple CSS project which utilizes interesting random effect of clockwise animation with very short duration.

 ### PREVIEW:
 https://emilsukiennik.github.io/the_orb/